-What They Do: Noise making machines produce high-pitched sounds in response to barking.
+What They Do: Noise-making devices produce high-pitched sounds in response to barking.
 The noise is ultrasonic, meaning humans can’t hear it, but dogs can.
 The tone annoys them, so it acts as a correction, and it stops when the barking stops.
 Therefore, your dog will learn that barking brings on the noise and silence makes it go away.

 These devices come in both indoor and outdoor versions.
 Both respond to barking from any dog as long as that dog is within range of the machine.
 This is a bonus if you have more than one dog and both are barkers.
 The outdoor machines are also great for shushing dogs in your neighbors’ yards which can prevent barking competitions between your dog and theirs.
 However, if you have multiple dogs and only one dog is a nuisance barker, take note that all the dogs will receive the device’s correction.

 How to Use Them: Consult with a professional trainer for advice on these devices and your individual dog.
 These devices have a specific range, so placement is key.
 The machine should be facing your dog, and your dog must be within the detection area of the machine’s microphone.
 Finally, keep the area between the dog and the device clear so nothing blocks the ultrasonic noise.
 Be sure to turn the machine off when you aren’t dealing with nuisance barking otherwise your dog may get used to the tone.

 What They Do: If you need to ensure bark control no matter where your dog is, consider a bark-deterrent collar.
 One variety is the vibration collar.
 These operate both by hearing a bark and by sensing the vibration in the dog’s throat.
 Therefore, only the dog wearing the device will trigger the vibration response.
 The vibration is designed to distract your dog and therefore stop the barking.